June-Skeeter/Module2_GEOS270_2021W1/index.md

 </details>
 ---

-# Module 2 Details

-## Lecture (Content)

-### Monday September 20th

-This Lecture is asynchronous and online.

-### Wednesday September 22nd

-This Lecture is **in-person**.
-It will be streamed on zoom for those who cannot attend.
-The zoom link can be found on the main canvas page.

-## Lab (Application)

-In your lab section, you will work through the Application portion of the Module.
+# Coordinate Referecne Systesm!

+Map projections are probably the most complicated, boring, and important conceept you will encoutner while studying GIS.
+They put the G in GIS.
+We are how we take the near infinite complexity of our 3D physial world and represent it as a simplified 2D model (map).

 # Learning Outcomes

+* Steps of Abstraction
+* Datums
+* Geographic Coordinate Systems
-## Coordinate Reference Systesm
+* Coordinate Reference Systems
+* Scale

 # Deliverables

 Every module will be scored out of 100 pts.
-For this module will be be submitting two maps and a few written responses.
+For this module will be be submitting one map and a some written responses.
 You will also be taking a quiz consisting of multiple choice, numeric input, fill in the blank, etc. type questions.
 See the [assessment pages](docs/Assessment.md).